7 Signs of a Toxic Person & How to Deal with Them

 Gaslighting is a form of emotional abuse that involves manipulating someone into questioning their reality.

 A toxic person may use gaslighting to make you doubt yourself, your memory, or your perception of events.
-This can be particularly harmful as it can cause you to lose confidence in your own judgment.

 4. They constantly lie and give false apologies